telegram-bot-rb/telegram_bot_app/README.md

 First you need to setup the webhook.
 There is rake task for it, but you're free to set it manually with API call.
-To use rake task you need to set host in `config.routes.default_url_options` for production environment.
+To use rake task you need to set host in `routes.default_url_options` for production environment (`config.routes` for Rails < 5).
 There is already such line in the repo in `production.rb`.
 Uncomment it, change the values, and you're ready for:

 ```